opsway/magento-mod-onelogin/README.md

 Magento module that makes it possible to login to Magento Admin via [Onelogin](http://onelogin.com) Identity provider

-This module is based on the [OPSWAY module](https://github.com/opsway/magento-mod-onelogin) and uses the new [Onelogin PHP SAML Toolkit](https://github.com/onelogin/php-saml).

 Magento versions support
 ------------------------
 Tested on Magento CE 1.7+, Magento EE 1.13